jozsefszalma/homelab/README.md

 ![this is fine meme, without flames](images/this-is-fine.jpg)

+##Thermals

+Training the 124M param GPT2 on CPU using [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) for 20 minutes (98% cpu util) resulted in CPU temps hovering around 76C and occasional max readings of 78C, with fan speeds reaching max 5550 RPM.

 ## Safety First

 Obligatory disclaimer: in case I observe any sudden drops in loss, I will operate the AI-safety equipment illustrated below.